LwinTharaphi/CarAnalytics/README.md

 - [Pie chart](#pie)
 - [Bar chart](#bar)

-This screenshot displays the main dashboard, including various charts and data visualizations.
+This screenshot displays the main dashboard, including various charts and data visualizations.<br/>

+There is a drop-down menu where users can select the model of each respective car brand.
+The car price and number of cars available will dynamically change based on the selected model.
+Additionally, there is a clickable button that allows users to view and add the selected car to their highlighted page.

 ## ![Table](https://i.ibb.co/hWrbL8H/dashboard-table.png)

-Click the view button to see and highlight the cars. <br/>
 This is the Pie chart on the dashboard.

 ## ![Pie](https://i.ibb.co/VVJcCt4/dashboard-pie.png)

 This is the Bar chart on the dashboard.

 ## ![bar](https://i.ibb.co/hBFftRk/dashboard-bar.png)

 ### Car Details and add cars to the highlighted page
-After clicking the view button on the dashboard car table, users can see the car details page where users can see the car models (in details) and highlight the cars.
+After clicking the view button on the dashboard car table, users are redirected to the car details page.
+This page provides in-depth information about the specific car model.
+Users also have the option to highlight the car, adding it to their personalized list.

 ![car details](https://i.ibb.co/XY7kKwc/car-details.png)

 ### Highlighted Cars
-This page shows the highlighted cars feature, where users can add or remove cars from their highlighted list.
+This page shows the highlighted cars feature, where users can add or remove cars from their personalized list.

  ![highlighted cars](https://i.ibb.co/ZzNNJ5v/hightlighted-cars.png)

 ### Confirm removal
-This is the confirm removal pop up when users want to remove the cars from the highlighted cars list.
+This is a confirmation pop-up that appears when users attempt to remove cars from their highlighted cars list.
+Users have the option to click the "Cancel" button to prevent the removal.

 ![confirm removal](https://i.ibb.co/pzGfF82/confirm-removal.jpg)